Lajjun: State of Israel

 On May 30, 1948, in the first stage of the 1948 Arab-Israeli War, Lajjun was captured by Israel's Golani Brigade in Operation Gideon.
 The capture was particularly important for the Israelis because of its strategic location at the entrance of the Wadi Ara, which thus, brought their forces closer to Jenin.
 During the second truce between Israel and the Arab coalition, in early September, a United Nations official fixed the permanent truce line in the area of Lajjun, according to press reports.
 A 500-yard strip was established on both sides of the line in which Arabs and Jews were allowed to harvest their crops.
 Lajjun was used as transit place by the Israel Defense Forces to transfer 1,400 Arab women, children and elderly from Ijzim, who then were sent on foot to Jenin.

 Kibbutz Megiddo was built on some of Lajjun's village lands starting in 1949.
 Lajjun's buildings were demolished in the following months.

 In November 1953, 34.6 km2 of the lands of Umm al-Fahm were confiscated by the state, invoking the Land Acquisition (Validation of Acts and Compensation) Law, 5713-1953.
 These included much of the built-up area of Lajjun (at Block 20420, covering 0.2 km2).
 It was later planted with forest trees.

 In 1992 Walid Khalidi described the remains: "Only the white stone mosque, one village mill, the village health center, and a few partially destroyed houses remain on the site.
 The mosque has been converted into a carpentry workshop and one of the houses has been made into a chicken coop.
 The health center and grain mill are deserted, and the school is gone.
 The cemetery remains, but it is in a neglected state; the tomb of Yusuf al-Hamdan, a prominent nationalist who fell in the 1936 revolt, is clearly visible.
 The surrounding lands are planted with almond trees, wheat, and barley; they also contain animal sheds, a fodder plant, and a pump installed on the spring of 'Ayn al-Hajja.
 The site is tightly fenced in and entry is blocked."
 In 2000 Meron Benvenisti restated the information about the 1943 white mosque.
 By 2007 it was evacuated and sealed up.

 In the 2000s, 486 families from Umm al-Fahm (formerly from Lajjun), through Adalah, motioned to nullify the confiscation of that particular block.
 The district court ruled against the plaintiffs in 2007, and the supreme court held the decision in 2010.

+Lajjun is among the Palestinian villages for which commemorative Marches of Return have taken place, typically as part of Nakba Day, such as the demonstrations organized by the Association for the Defence of the Rights of the Internally Displaced.

+In 2013, architect Shadi Habib Allah presented a proposal for a Palestinian village to be rebuilt on Lajjun in areas that are currently a park and inhabited by descendants of its displaced residents.
+The presentation was made for the "From Truth to Redress" conference organized by Zochrot.